SaravanakumarJN/Trello/README.md

 ### 4. Run application
 - Before running the application, kill the applications currently running on port 3000 (for frontend) and port 8000 (for backend)
 - Open the clonned repository,
-    - Navigate to backend folder and run `npm run devStart`in terminal
+    - Navigate to backend folder and
+        - if nodemon is installed run `npm run devStart`in terminal
+        - else run `npm start`in terminal
     - Navigate to frontend folder and run `npm start` in terminal
 - Your application is now running on `http://localhost:3000/`
 - **Note : Secret keys has not been pushed to the repository, .env.example file is added for reference.
 Keys need to be added for proper working of the application.**